seattletimes/thanksgiving-2016/src/turkey1.md

 <i data-recipe="turkey1" class="fa fa-shopping-basket" aria-hidden="true"></i>

-One of the things many people dislike about turkey is that is often too dry — by the time the legs and thighs (the best part) are done cooking, the breast is overdone.
-Spatchcocking (also known as butterflying) a bird, by removing the backbone, will yield a juicier, crispier final product.
-And because you are exposing more surface area to direct heat, the turkey will cook in considerably less time — about 90 minutes versus a few hours.

 We always brine our birds first, which is the process of creating a salt solution that both seasons and breaks down the internal protein structure, which means the meat will be more tender.
 It takes some time and quite a bit of space, so remember to start early.
 If you prefer a dry brine option, check out the “simplify” version of this recipe.

-<strong>Ingredients</strong>
 <ul>
   <li>1 fresh turkey
   <li>Kosher salt